Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_plan.md

 One motivation for GM is that the high-level GM concepts are likely to be part of any study of textual variation, but the way they are understood and implemented may be informed in specific ways by the language, the text, and the research question.
 The modular structure is intended to make it possible to customize one part of the process without having to rewrite the others.
 In other words, GM is a _pipeline_ model, where the five stages happen in order, the output of each serves as the input to the next, and no stage has to know about the inner workings of any other.

 On Day 1 the instructors will introduce GM to the participants.
-We address all of its parts in greater detail during the rest of Week 2, with continued attention to visualization in Week 3.
+We will address all of its parts in greater detail during the rest of Week 2, with continued attention to visualization in Week 3.

 Time | Topic | Type
 ---- | ---- | ----